-The TOE may be used as an ISO Driving Licence (IDL) compliant to ISO/IEC 18013 or ISO/IEC TR 19446, as both eMRTD and IDL applications share the same protocols and data structure organization.
+The TOE may also be used as an ISO Driving Licence (IDL) compliant to ISO/IEC 18013 or ISO/IEC TR 19446, as both eMRTD and IDL applications share the same protocols and data structure organization.

-The TnD v5.1 application embeds other secure functionalities, like PACE (Generic Mapping (GM), Integrated Mapping (IM) and Chip Authentication Mapping (CAM)), Basic Access Control (BAC), LDS2 protocol extensions for EAC1 and PACE and Polymorphic Authentication protocol (PMA) for privacyprotected authentication with polymorphic ID attributes, which are not in the scope of this evaluation but are covered in the scope of other evaluated configurations of this product.
+The TnD v5.1 application embeds other secure functionalities (e.g. BAC and EAC in combination with BAC), which are not in the scope of this evaluation, but are covered in the scope of other evaluated configurations of this product.

-The TOE was previously evaluated by SGS Brightsight B.V. located in Delft, The Netherlands and was certified under the accreditation of TÜV Rheinland Nederland on 26 August 2021 (CC-21-0362718) The current evaluation of the TOE has also been conducted by SGS Brightsight B.V. and was completed on 09 August 2023 with the approval of the ETR.
+The TOE was previously evaluated by SGS Brightsight B.V. located in Delft, The Netherlands and was certified under the accreditation of TÜV Rheinland Nederland on 26 August 2021 (CC-21-0362721) The current evaluation of the TOE has also been conducted by SGS Brightsight B.V. and was completed on 09 August 2023 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].